Roeun/Change-Textview-Color/README.md

 Change-Textview-Color
 =====================

-This is an Android application which use button and radio button to change textview color
+This is an Android application which use button and radio button to change textview color.